Matthias Heymann, Aarhus University, Denmark

 - Ole Sparenberg and Matthias Heymann, Resource challenges and constructions of scarcity in the 19th and 20th centuries, Special Issue in European Review of History 27:1-2 (2020), 243-369.

-- John Martin and Christian Kehrt, Reconfiguring Nature, the Environment, Resource Security and the Limits of Expert Knowledge, Special issue forthcoming in Global Environment 13:3 (October 2020), pp. 512-658.
+- John Martin and Christian Kehrt, Reconfiguring Nature, the Environment, Resource Security and the Limits of Expert Knowledge, Special issue Global Environment 13:3 (October 2020), pp. 512-658.

 Selected overview papers: